API-Labels/etiketo/spec.md

 Value labels can have one of two types of names: They can be simple strings, in which case they are interpreted as registered value labels.
 Alternatively, they can be URIs, in which case they are interpreted as extension labels.

 Registered label types are supposed to use names that are registered in the [API label type registry](https://github.com/API-Labels/registry).
+This specification registers the following label types:

+- `tags` (set of strings): A set of tags that are used to describe the API.
+Each string in the set of strings represents one individual tag.
+- `title` (string): A human-readable title of the described API.

 ## API Label Discovery